 New national technical guidance on internal Space Standards can be applied but this is outside of the Building Regulations regime.
 All higher optional standards for accessibility, water efficiency and space standards can only be applied where there is an evidence based need and local policy to support that need.
 Further information can be found in the Ministerial Statement (25 March 2015) or in the Housing Standards Review (27 March 2015) documentation.

-All applications for new development are required to be supported by an Energy & Resources Statement.
-We have produced an Advice Note for Submitting Energy & Resources Statements which explains the key requirements and recommended approach for applicants to demonstrate that development is sustainable.
-In addition to this, the Building Futures Sustainability Checklist is an online interactive toolkit providing good graphics to help developers to consider the issues that could help mitigate the effects of and adapt to climate change.
+All applications for new development are required to be supported by an energy & resources statement.
+We have produced an advice note for submitting energy & resources statements which explains the key requirements and recommended approach for applicants to demonstrate that development is sustainable.

 The toolkit sets out a range of scenarios from simple householder extensions to development of a new dwelling up to mixed use and multi residential developments and commercial, industrial and educational and health related developments.
 The toolkit is easy to use and topics are set out, under which questions are posed to guide developers through a number of key issues to consider and respond to at the design stage of new development.